-The Augustine College programme is divided in two in two distinct, yet related programmes of 4 months each (September to December and January to April).
+Augustine College offers two distinct programmes of 4 months each: Ancient (September to December) and Modern (January to April).

 How many weeks of classes are there?

 Are there electives?

-Because Augustine College follows the ancient model of higher education, focused on knowledge important to the life of any human being, electives have not been created.
+Because Augustine College follows the older model of higher education, focused on knowledge important to the life of any human being, electives have not been created.

 Can students enrol in single courses?

 Does Augustine College have accreditation?

-As Augustine College was conceived to offer an educational alternative to the large university, our enrolment will always be well below that number, making us ineligible for membership in Universities Canada/the Association of Universities and Colleges of Canada.
+As Augustine College was conceived to offer an educational alternative to the large university, our enrolment will always be well below the number required for membership in Universities Canada/the Association of Universities and Colleges of Canada.
 Instead of accreditation we have transfer agreements with a growing list of universities keen to have our students.